hazardfn/riemannx/README.md

   event_host: "my_app", # You can override the host name sent to riemann if you want (see: Host Injection)
   send_timeout: 30_000, # Synchronous send timeout
   checkout_timeout: 30_000, # Timeout for checking out a poolboy worker
+  block_workers: false # If set to true a message will wait for a free worker if all are busy
   type: :batch, # The type of connection you want to run (:tcp, :udp, :tls, :combined, :batch)
   settings_module: Riemannx.Settings.Default # The backend used for reading settings back
   metrics_module: Riemannx.Metrics.Default # The backend used for sending metrics